 Get Enough Sleep

-The first thing you can do is make sure you do get enough sleep.
+The first thing you can do is to make sure you do get enough sleep.
 Sleep is part of the healing process, and getting the required 7 to 9 hours each night recommended for adults is crucial to both healing and your approach to the pain itself.
 Getting yourself into a daily pattern of rising and sleeping helps your body to rest better and prepares you mentally for sleep, which can be helpful when you struggle with comfort.

 Try to avoid using cell phones and tablets for texting and gaming that forces you to look downwards, placing strain upon your neck muscles.
 Overtime this adds up to excessive stress to your muscles, ligaments, and tendons which can lead to degenerative damage to your cervical joints.

-If you talk on the phone a lot use a hands free device to keep you from cradling or tilting your head.
+If you talk on the phone a lot use a hands-free device to keep you from cradling or tilting your head.
 This offsets your soft tissues and strains your vertebrae.
-Many different choices exist for a hands free experience, including those that you don’t have to connect to your ear if you find that uncomfortable.
+Many different choices exist for a hands-free experience, including those that you don’t have to connect to your ear if you find that uncomfortable.

 Stretch your neck throughout the day by tucking your chin to your chest to help relieve tension in the back of your neck and head.
 Rolling and tilting your head towards your shoulders can also provide tension relief.
 This is especially important if you sit at a desk for much of your day.
 Focus on proper posture when both sitting and standing.
 Reading also may force our head down towards the pages, the best position while reading is either relaxing in a more supported prone position, or sitting straight up without hunching shoulders or neck.